div-space/portfolio/content/pages/home.md

     title: ''
   - type: MediaGallerySection
     title: ''
-    subtitle: This is the subtitle
+    subtitle: 'I have worked for, with, or at...'
     images:
       - type: ImageBlock
         url: /images/gallery-1.jpg